History of Insurance

 Lloyd's of London

-As a center of commerce and global trade, Great Britain was a natural place for marine insurance to develop, and one of the major insurers of voyages was Lloyd's of London.
+As a center of commerce and global trade, Great Britain was a natural place for marine insurance to develop, and a major insurer of voyages was Lloyd's of London.
 Insurance was written by individuals rather than companies where a shipowner or merchant would publish a sheet of information describing the cargo ship, and its destination and any other pertinent information.
 The people who accepted part of that risk wrote their names under the description of the risk and the terms the agreement.
-This “writing under" the agreement gave rise to the term underwriter, one who selects and rejects risks.
+This "writing under" the agreement gave rise to the term underwriter, one who selects and rejects risks.

 Groups of these underwriters often discussed terms in the coffee houses of London.
 One particular coffeehouse owner, Edward Lloyd, became the main meeting place because the proprietor manufactured paper, pens, and information regarding shipping available and provided information regarding available shipping, thus becoming Lloyd's of London.